 Let’s work backward from the chips and dip fest that spontaneously went down when you came home from work.
-Here you are mad as heck at yourself for giving in again, even though you had a talk with yourself yesterday.
+Now you’re mad as heck at yourself for giving in again, even though you had that stern talk with yourself yesterday.

 This time, stop and work out what Brooke Castillo calls, The Model.
 The Model consists of 5 lines on a piece of paper: circumstance, thought, feeling, action (or inaction), result.

 Take a piece of paper and write those out in order.
 Then fill in whichever one you want to figure out.
 It doesn’t matter which of the 5 it is.
 Let’s say in your case it’s feeling disgusted.
 You would put “disgusted” on the result line.